Winter Bucket List

 - Treat your crew to hot cocoa.
 Whip up a pot of your best homemade recipe, stop at a local coffee shop or meet up with a local food truck and enjoy a piping hot cup of this season’s most popular drink.

 - Watch a holiday classic on the big screen.
-Harkins Theatre in Bricktown brings iconic Christmas movies back to the big screen on Tuesdays and Saturdays this December.
-Families can enjoy favorites like “Elf” and “It’s A Wonderful Life” for only $5 a ticket.
+Harkins Theatre in Bricktown brings iconic Christmas movies back to the big screen on Tuesdays this December.
+Families can enjoy favorites like “Polar Express” and “Home Alone” for only $5 a ticket.

 - Have fun together at a winter festival.
 Big cities, small towns and local museums fill up their winter-time calendars with festive events for families to enjoy.